formlio/forml/docs/serving.rst

 a knowledge of the true outcome for every event the system is predicting for.

-Implementation of this feedback loop (the reconciliation logic) is in scope of the particular business application and its data architecture to which ForML simply plugs into using its :doc:`feed system<feed>`.
+Implementation of this feedback loop (the reconciliation logic) is in scope of the particular business application and its data architecture to which ForML simply plugs into using its :ref:`feed system <feed>`.

 The key attribute of this feedback loop is its *latency* which determines the turnaround time for all the serving functionality like performance monitoring, incremental training etc.